yiisoft/composer-config-plugin/README.md

 ```

 Above can be shortened to `composer du -v`.

-- You can see the list of configs and files that plugin has detected and uses
-to build configs.
-It is located in `vendor/yiisoft/composer-config-plugin-output/__files.php`.

 - You can see the assembled configs in the output directory which is
 `vendor/yiisoft/composer-config-plugin-output` by default and can be configured